Skc2004/C-Practice/README.md

-# This repository contains the practice codes of C-Programmi
+# This repository contains the practice codes of C-Programming